 When searching for car insurance, it's always important to have a good understanding of the factors that affect your policy.
-Since car insurance policies differ from company to company, there are plenty of myths out that you could end up believing even if you think you know everything!
+Since car insurance policies differ from company to company, there are plenty of myths out there that you could end up believing, even if you think you know everything!
 We've put together a list of some of the most common car insurance myths to help you separate fact from fiction.

 "The colour of my car affects my car insurance policy."